 Which earlier step is most appropriate for simulation?
 The outputs of Steps~\ref{acr:white_balance} and \ref{acr:convert_rgb} are linear, but the illuminant color has been removed by white balancing---accurate reflections cannot be simulated here because scenes that reflect from and transmit through glass are often illuminated by light sources with differing colors, and those colors mix before white balancing.
-The output of Step~\ref{acr:subtract_black} is linear, preserves the illuminant color, and has been demosaicked, but colors are with respect to a sensor-specific spectral basis---images from different sensors cannot be summed here.
-The output of Step~\ref{acr:convert_XYZ} is however ideal: the XYZ color space is sensor-independent, yet the illuminant color has not been removed (unlike prior works \cite{afifi2022}), and pixels are linear with respect to luminance.
+The output of Step~\ref{acr:subtract_black} is linear, preserves the illuminant color, and has been demosaicked, but its colors are with respect to a sensor-specific spectral basis---images from different sensors cannot be summed here.
+The output of Step~\ref{acr:convert_XYZ} is however ideal: the XYZ color space is sensor-independent, the illuminant color is preserved (unlike prior works \cite{afifi2022}), and pixels are linear with respect to luminance.
 We therefore select Step~\ref{acr:convert_XYZ} and XYZ color space to simulate photometrically accurate reflections.